duststar0213/phd_work/functions_progress.md

 - Research prototype for capturing **why** an idea exists, not a chatbot suggest what ideas they should make
 - Designer writes a **reflection** → AI (or the person) turns it into **short labels**
-- Using reflection instead of rationale: relationship between reflection and rationale? raionale is more structrued while reflection is more fluid and will give user more freedom to express
+- Using reflection instead of rationale: **relationship between reflection and rationale? raionale is more structrued while reflection is more fluid and will give user more freedom to express**
 - Labels can **recur** on the same note and **across notes**

 ---

 # Research intent

-- Sticky notes hold the **idea** and User
+- Sticky notes hold the **idea**
 - Reflection holds the **rationale** (why this idea / why abandon / why two ideas link)
 - Labels are compact, reusable **rationale identities** (`rid`)
 - Repeating wording patterns may matter to users — same note **or** across notes